 1. When in doubt, HODL

 While you can’t avoid crypto taxes completely, you can make some decisions to push out your tax due date.
 Holding on to your crypto and not selling or trading it is an easy way to avoid a hefty crypto tax bill at the end of the year.
+You wont owe any capital gains taxes if you have no capital gains (or losses) to report.

 2. Wait to sell for at least one year